romant04/romant04/README.md

 # 💫 About Me:

 🎓I am currently studying on University in Pardubice<br>💻I focus mainly on Web development, but I also like mobile and desktop development<br>📖I like to learn new things and get better in what I know.
 Recently I have started to learn Golang (and generally focusing more on the backend, then I used to)<br>🐱‍💻My most used tools are: React/Next.js, Svelte, Tailwind, Node.js (Express.js, Nest.js), C#, SQL and NoSql databases<br>🙌 My most notable project that I have made is Duelovky.
-It as gan web based on old website Duelovky.cz, where you could play flash games.
+It as a web, based on old website Duelovky.cz, where you could play flash games.
 The project is still in development.
 Now there are 3 games implemented with basic systems for platform like this (friends system, chat, ranking, matchmaking)

 # 💻 Tech Stack: